 Tilt greater than .7 is bad

 Let's look at those near Dyson-swarms again, but with some thickness to the shells this time.
 We see that if shells intersect earlier shells, any thickness at all means that there will be satellites colliding.
 As shells approach the limit (tilt .7), satellites get closer and closer together.
 It's probably best not to exceed tilt of .6.
-These leave only a 90-degree cone of light coming from the star, so it would only take two donuts to capture all light.
+These leave only a 90-degree cone of light coming from the star, so it would only take two toruses to capture all light.

 Other concerns: How do you get rid of heat once you've captured all sunlight?
 The same mechanism catching all light from the sun blocks the entire sky.
 How important is line-of-sight between satellites in a swarm?
 How thick should the shell be?
-Is there any point in populating the interior of donuts?
+Is there any point in populating the interior of toruses?

 How do you construct it?